flatironinstitute/sciware/17_FICluster/main.md

 ## Zoom Specific

 - If comfortable, please keep video on so we can all see each other's faces.
-- Ok to break in for quick, clarifying questions.
+- OK to break in for quick, clarifying questions.
 - Use Raise Hand feature for new topics or for more in-depth questions.
 - Please stay muted if not speaking.
 (Host may mute you.)
 - We are recording.
 Link will be posted on #sciware Slack.